ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## best monitoring service for visibility, insight and outage mitigation
 ### Azure Advisor
 available for **free** and provides:
-- solutions to improve *cost-effectiveness, performance, high availability, reliability, and security*. designed to help you save time on cloud optimization
+- solutions to improve *cost-effectiveness, performance, high availability, reliability, and security*. designed to help you save time on cloud *optimization*
     - Operational Excellence:  achieve process and workflow efficiency, resource manageability, and deployment best practices.
     - Azure Advisor integrates with Azure Security Center to give security recommendations. (it's alone cannot achive this task)
+    - actually give you a purchase recommendation on how you can reduce costs
 - cannot file a cap relaxation request for resource limit
 - access the Advisor using the Azure portal, the Azure command line interface (CLI), or the *Advisor API*.
 - configure alerts to automatically notify you of new recommendations